 Hi, my name is David Brogan.
 I believe everybody should have the opportunity to learn the piano.
 The internet makes this possible, on everything from a phone app to a grand piano.

 Why learn from me?
 I hold a Masters Degree in Music.
 I turned professional 32 years ago.
-I am not only a teacher, but an international touring musician also.
+I am not only a piano teacher, but an international touring musician also.

 My dream is very simple.
 To help create success stories one student at a time.
 On Udemy my piano courses have already helped 1000's of students reach their goals.
 Will you join us?